Stefan Lazarević: Ottoman incursion into Bosnia

-A faction of nobility tried to take advantage of Stefan's campaign to oust him from his throne.
-The faction leaders, dukes Novak Belocrkvić and Nikola Zojić sought military aid from Voivode Mihajlo, and tried to blame the failure of Bosnian campaign on Stefan's connections with Sigismund to the Porte.
+A faction of the nobility tried to take advantage of Stefan's campaign to oust him from his throne.
+The faction leaders, dukes Novak Belocrkvić and Nikola Zojić, sought military aid from Voivode Mihajlo and, to the sultan, tried to blame the failure of the Bosnian campaign on Stefan's connections with Sigismund.
 The exact course of further events is not precisely known, but it is evident that Stefan knew of the plot, being informed of it via Mihajlo.
 Duke Nikola was assassinated.
-Seeing that, duke Novak took monastic vows and ceded his lands to Stefan, saving his life.
+Seeing that, Duke Novak took monastic vows and ceded his lands to Stefan, saving his life.

-It is also certain that their allegations reached Bayezid and in the second half of March, the Ottoman forces marched into Serbia.
-It is not known what they did in Serbia; there is no evidence of invasion of any of the neighboring countries.
-In the spring, Stefan's mother (nun Eugene) and nun Jefimija went to Bayezid, to smooth the relations between them.
-They returned to Serbia prior to 23 May and managed to ensure that Stefan is received by Bayezid and justify himself before the sultan.
+It is certain that their allegations reached Bayezid, and in the second half of March, the Ottoman forces marched into Serbia.
+It is not known what they did in Serbia; there is no evidence of the invasion of any of the neighboring countries.
+In that spring, Stefan first sent his mother (now known as nun Eugenia), along with nun Jefimija, to Edirne to plead his case with the sultan; they returned before 23 May and had managed to ensure that Stefan was received by Bayezid to justify himself.
 In addition, they brought from Bursa the relics of St. Petka, which were most likely placed in the castle church in Kruševac, Lazarica.

-Bayezid is reported to have held Stefan in high esteem, bestowing upon him a respect which he was not accustomed to his Christian vassals, or even his own sons.
-When some of Stefan's nobles complained to Bayezid that he was plotting with the Hungarians against the Ottomans, Stefan first sent his mother to Edirne to plead his case with the sultan, and then went there himself.
-Both mother and son were received generously by Bayezid, and the embarrassing situation was resolved:
+Then Stefan went to Edirne himself.
+Both mother and son were received generously by Bayezid, and the situation was resolved.
+Bayezid is reported to have held Stefan in high esteem, bestowing upon him a respect which he was not accustomed to give to his Christian vassals, or even his own sons:

 I think of you as my eldest and favourite son, who stands before me in such honour as you?
 I am already growing old, and soon will die perhaps in battle or of illness – and then your time will come.